mickfuzz/dyne_docs/src/terminal/docs/41-glossary.md

 Originally, a printing terminal such as a Teletype, or a video terminal.
 Now a virtual terminal in a text or graphics window.
-In all cases, a device or program for typing input and displaying output.\
+In all cases, a device or program for typing input and displaying output.

 ## time

-A GNU utility for monitoring a program\'s use of system resources.
+A GNU utility for monitoring a program's use of system resources.

 ## Unicode